 Experienced Legal Representation

 If you have been accused of an internet sex crime, you should not make any statements to law enforcement or risk incriminating yourself.
 Rather, you should contact an experienced criminal defense lawyer who has dealt with these type of cases before.

 It's important to note anything you say to police may potentially be used against you in a negative way in court.
 You have a right to speak with an attorney before answering any questions.

 In many internet sex crime cases, there are valid legal defenses based on how law enforcement investigated your case.
 For example, if they violated your constitutional rights during an investigation, any evidence seized could be deemed inadmissible in court.

 If a prosecutor doesn't have access to key evidence, they will often be forced to dismiss the case.
 Don't make the mistake of assuming your case has no viable defense and there is no action you could take to avoid a conviction.

 Our seasoned criminal lawyers will thoroughly review the facts of your case in order to determine available defense strategies.
 We might be able to negotiate a favorable plea bargain, or even a case dismissal.
 Internet sex crime convictions often carry life-altering consequences.

-Our Los Angeles criminal defense lawyers will discuss all the facts and circumstances of your case and provide advice moving forward.
+We will discuss all the facts and circumstances of your case and provide advice moving forward.
 Call our law firm for a free case evaluation.